nextflow-io/nextflow/docs/aws.rst

   containerOptions '--ulimit nofile=1280:2560 --ulimit nproc=16:32 --privileged'

 Check the `AWS doc <https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerProperties.html>`_ for further details.

 Custom AMI
 ==========

 There are several reasons why you might need to create your own `AMI (Amazon Machine Image) <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html>`_ to use in your Compute environments.
 Typically:

-1 - you do not want to modify your existing Docker images and prefer to install the CLI tool on the hosting environment
+- You do not want to modify your existing Docker images and prefer to install the CLI tool on the hosting environment

-2 - the existing AMI (selected from the marketplace) does not have Docker installed
+- The existing AMI (selected from the marketplace) does not have Docker installed

-3 - you need to attach a larger storage to your EC2 instance (the default ECS instance AMI has only a 30G storage volume which may not be enough for most data analysis pipelines)
+- You need to attach a larger storage to your EC2 instance (the default ECS instance AMI has only a 30G storage volume which may not be enough for most data analysis pipelines)

-4 - you need to install additional software, not available in the Docker image used to execute the job
+- You need to install additional software, not available in the Docker image used to execute the job

 Create your custom AMI
 ----------------------

 In the EC2 Dashboard, click the `Launch Instance` button, then choose `AWS Marketplace` in the left pane and enter `ECS` in the search box.
 In result list select `Amazon ECS-Optimized Amazon Linux 2 AMI`, then continue as usual to configure and launch the instance.